Review – Dark Souls

 For various reasons, many social, others masochistic, Defense of the Ancients (DOTA), the Warcraft 3 custom map, remains something I play frequently.
 All is not well in DOTA land, however, and I’m not talking about the fact that my friend Jimmy who I play with is a KSing coward.
 No, the bigger issue is that half of the DOTA managing community (functionally one guy) has split from the other half (another guy who does most of the programming) over a new game called League of Legends.
 I don’t really care about their breakup but it made for a catchy introduction to my League of Legends first thoughts.

-League of Legends is the latest attempt by a stale gaming industry to build upon someone else’s idea, rather than come up with their own. → Read the rest
+League of Legends is the latest attempt by a stale gaming industry to build upon someone else’s idea, rather than come up with their own. → Sounds amazing, I must read it now!

 A Brief Synopsis of How Playing EVE and Gangbanging in South Central L.A.
 Are Somewhat Similar….But Not Really